dhaeb/Geomagic-Dev-Challenge/README.md

 executed on Unix like systems with `./<respective-scriptname>`.
 On Windows, look into the next paragraph for potential advise of running the project after building.

-#### Code coverage

-The code coverage has been calculated during a build with the "Jacoco" maven plugin.
-See `target\site\jacoco` for insights.

 #### Run on Windows with no bash
 One option could be installing a CLI for bash which is included in a software like git.
 Alternatively, you could just execute with normal Windows CLI or Powershell: